 Obtaining an LMIA is not an easy process.
-The Canadian government works to discourage the use of foreign workers because it wants to see that Canadians and Permanent Residents have the first chance at any available employment.
+The Canadian government works to discourage Canadian employers from relying on temporary foreign workers because it wants to ensure that Canadian workers have the first chance at any available employment.
 The LMIA process is expected to be used as an avenue of last resort, only when it is impossible for the Canadian business to find the worker needed from within Canada.

 How do I get LMIA approval?

-The major purpose of the LMIA process is to protect Canadian workers.
-The Canadian government seeks to ensure that any Canadian residents have the first chance at any available jobs.
-The LMIA program exists to support employers only where there are no qualified or available local workers to be hired for the position.
-If you are not certain that there is a shortage of qualified workers for your position, try advertising for a week and see what kind of response you get before hiring a professional to manage your LMIA process.
+If you are not certain whether there is a shortage of qualified workers for your position, try advertising for a week and see what kind of response you get before hiring a professional to manage your LMIA process.
 If someone suitable shows up, or you receive multiple qualified applications, there is no point in pursuing an LMIA at this time.

 Do you have your paperwork in order?